 06 of 09

 "Having an actual window in an NYC apartment is half the battle—the other half is making sure it faces something other than a brick wall, in which case I’ve lost that one.
-That’s why I love how this paint’s deeper blue-gray tones actually take advantage of my room’s state of semi-perpetual darkness: The space looks dramatic, yet calming.
-(At this point, even whispering the name “Shallow Waters” has become my own form of stress-relieving meditation.)"—Andrew, Email Editor, The Spruce
+That’s why I love how this paint’s deeper blue-gray tones actually take advantage of my room’s state of semi-perpetual darkness: The space looks dramatic yet calming.
+(At this point, even whispering the name “Shallow Waters” has become my form of stress-relieving meditation.)"—Andrew, Email Editor, The Spruce

 07 of 09

 “Biting into juicy citrus fruit (yum!)—that’s where my mind wanders to with this color.
 Growing up, my family had a beach bungalow with a neutral interior, and I painted my room vibrant lime green with white trim.
 I guess you can say that I like to shake things up with splashy tones?
 The adventurous decorator (like myself) could use this color for a statement wall, ceiling, or door in a space that needs some oomph.
 Even smaller doses of the color could boost the overall vibe of a room.
-Think: painted door and window trim in your home office, or a bold island your kitchen.
+Think: painted door and window trim in your home office or a bold island in your kitchen.
 Now that’s happy.”—Lauren, Social Media Editor, The Spruce

 08 of 09

 "I moved into my house about six years ago and never painted the living room.
 It is a very dark maroon that we’ve made work with all of the other decor, but I have been craving something to lighten up the room.
 It has a ton of windows, and the dark color really sucks in all of the light.
-We spend a ridiculous amount of time in this room as it serves primarily as a place to watch TV, but my kids also use it as wrestling arena, lego minefield, matchbox car racetrack, blanket fort location, and 1,000 other things.
-I can’t wait to get my hands on this calming gray so I can put a little zen into a room that seems to be in a perpetual state of chaos."—Eric Handelsman, General Manager, The Spruce EatsContinue to 9 of 9 below.
+We spend a ridiculous amount of time in this room as it serves primarily as a place to watch TV.
+Still, my kids also use it as a wrestling arena, lego minefield, matchbox car racetrack, blanket fort location, and 1,000 other things.
+I can’t wait to get my hands on this calming gray, so I can put a little zen into a room that seems to be in a perpetual state of chaos."—Eric Handelsman, General Manager, The Spruce EatsContinue to 9 of 9 below.

 09 of 09